Zoom on the Honda EB4000X

 Power & Run Time

-At a noise rating of 61 dBA (just slightly more noisy than an office), the generator offers the possibility to start the device via a conventional pull-start mechanism.
+The generator is rated for a noise of 61 dBA (just slightly more noisy than an office).
+Its starting mechanism is based on a simple traditional pull-start mechanism.

 While this Honda generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.

-The dimensions of the Honda EB4000, which are L41.9 x W27.2 x H29.2 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The dimensions of the Honda EB4000X, which are L41.9 x W27.2 x H29.2 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+The device has been designed for tough environments and demanding outdoor use.

 In addition, the device is equipped with a lift hook on the top of its frame, which provides extra safety during the loading, unloading and transport of the generator.